dibdin/Neonatal-Outcomes-ML-Stanford-research-/README.md

 # Gestational Age Prediction and Preterm Birth Classification

-This repository contains a comprehensive machine learning pipeline for predicting gestational age and classifying preterm births using serum biomarkers and clinical data.
+This repository contains a comprehensive machine learning pipeline for predicting gestational age and classifying preterm births using serum biomarkers and clinical data from cord and heel blood samples.

 ## Overview